 She said her demon guide, Mann-Chan “was something evil and rotten and was eating away at my soul and body, causing me much suffering and much pain, many, many times because I would not uphold or participate in human sacrifice.”

-In 2011, Pamela Rae Schuffert, a New World Order conspiracy buff said she interviewed Elaine at her home in Florida where she admitted she was a female assassin in the Satanist cult and participated in human sacrifice but intentionally lied in Rebecca’s books for legal protection.
+In 2011, Pamela Rae Schuffert, a New World Order conspiracy buff, said she had interviewed Elaine at her home in Florida where she admitted she was a female assassin in the Satanist cult and participated in human sacrifices but intentionally lied in Rebecca’s books for legal protection.